ZoomPhant/monitoring/src/content/docs/start/index.md

 ![img_1.png](img_1.png)

-3. Launch a Service in a Cluster using the Task Definition.
+3. Launch a service in a cluster using the task definition.

 ## Getting Started

 Access the system via `http://<your_ip>:8080` in your browser.
-The default credentials are `admin@zervice.local/admin`.
-Upon initial login, remember to change the password.
+The default credentials are `admin@zervice.local` / `admin`.
+Make sure to change the default password upon your first login.

 ![img_3.png](img_3.png)

-Upon login, you'll enter the Wizard page by default.
+Upon login, you will enter the Wizard page by default.
 Follow the prompts to configure:

-1. **System Configuration**: Configure the system domain name for subsequent alert URLs and new collector installations.
+1. **System Configuration**: Configure the system domain name for alert URLs and new collector installations.
-   1. **External Service Host and External Service Port**: Important settings that would be used when a new collector installed.
-You need to make sure the address can be accessible.
-If you are in AWS environment, we recommend to use the private IP of the EC2 instance.
-Then all the network traffic will not be charged.
+   1. **External Service Host and External Service Port**: These critical settings are used when installing a new collector.
+Ensure this address is accessible.
+In an AWS environment, we recommend using the private IP of the EC2 instance to avoid network traffic charges.
-   2. **Enable Release Server**: Check it if you are using pack image.
+   2. **Enable Release Server**: Check this if you are using the `pack` image.

 ![img_2.png](img_2.png)

-2. **Alert Delivery**: Set up Alert Delivery to ensure timely notifications.
+2. **Alert Delivery**: Set up alert delivery to ensure timely notifications.
-   1. **Delivery Channel**: Configure the method like email, Slack, etc. to send an alert.
+   1. **Delivery Channel**: Configure the communication channels (e.g., email, Slack) used to send alerts.
-   2. **Delivery Chain**: Configure a set of sequential step to use different channels.
+   2. **Delivery Chain**: Configure a sequence of steps to escalate or route alerts through different channels.

 ![img_5.png](img_5.png)

 3. **Creating Monitors**: Utilize the built-in collector to create your first monitor.
-We use HTTP monitor as an example here for it just need to provide the URL to create the monitor.
+We use an HTTP monitor as an example here since it only requires a URL.

 ![img_6.png](img_6.png)

-4. **Infrastructure Monitoring**: If you want to monitor other infrastructure and find it too cumbersome to open SNMP or WMI, you can choose to install a collector.
-Not only can you monitor that device in more detail today, but you can also collect local log files.
-Select your desired server type (e.g., Linux) and execute the provided command on the target server to establish monitoring.
+4. **Infrastructure Monitoring**: If you want to monitor other servers or devices and find it too cumbersome to configure SNMP or WMI, you can install a local collector.
+This allows you to monitor the device in more detail and collect local log files.
+Select your target operating system (e.g., Linux) and run the provided command on the target server to set up monitoring.
-   1. You can see the Address in the command line, that's configured in the first step.
-So you need to make sure it's accessible.
+   1. The command line includes the Address configured in the first step.
+Make sure this address is accessible from the target server.
-   2. The command should be executed by root user.
+   2. The command must be run as the `root` user.
-   3. If there is no wget command, you can install it by download the installation package manually in the target server and run the option2 command.
+   3. If `wget` is not available, you can download the installation package manually on the target server and execute the "Option 2" command.

 ![img_4.png](img_4.png)
 ![img_7.png](img_7.png)

-5. **Log Monitoring**: Enable log monitoring by specifying the log file path, ensuring accessibility by the collector.
-You can use the nginx access log in our system by the built-in collector for a try
+5. **Log Monitoring**: Enable log monitoring by specifying a log file path that the collector can access.
+You can try this out using the built-in collector with the system's Nginx access log.
-   1. We use grok to parse the log.
-You can change the grok if you changed the nginx log formation.
+   1. We use Grok to parse logs.
+You can customize the Grok pattern if you have a non-standard Nginx log format.

 ![img_8.png](img_8.png)

-Upon completion, click "Finish Now" to exit the Wizard.
-You can access monitoring details and manage services from the left sidebar's Services page.
+Upon completion, click **Finish Now** to exit the wizard.
+You can now access monitoring dashboards and manage services from the **Services** page in the left sidebar.

 ![img_9.png](img_9.png)